DILCISBoard/E-ARK-AIP/index.md

 # AIP format specification

-The follwing AIP format specification is defined as a set of requirements[^2] which will be explained with the help of textual descriptions, figures, and concrete examples.
+The following AIP format specification is defined as a set of requirements[^2] which will be explained with the help of textual descriptions, figures, and concrete examples.
 It is divided into two parts.
-On the one hand, there is the structure and metadata specification which defines how the AIP is conceptually organized by means of a directory hierarchy in a file system and aset of metadata standards.
-And on the other hand, there is the physicalcontainer specification which defines the bit-level manifestation of thetransferable entity.
+On the one hand, there is the structure and metadata specification which defines how the AIP is conceptually organized by means of a directory hierarchy in a file system and a set of metadata standards.
+And on the other hand, there is the physical container specification which defines the bit-level manifestation of the transferable entity.

 [^2]: The requirements terminology is based upon RFC2119, "Key words for use in RFCs to indicate requirement levels", RFC 2119, S. Bradner, March 1997.